eliq1986/covid-state-tracker/README.md

 # COVID-19 TRACKER

-App for tracking  positive COVID-19 test in the USA for the last 28 days.
+Responsive App for tracking  positive COVID-19 test in the USA for the last 28 days.
 The site pulls data every hour.
 It also includes side by side State comparison bar graph.
-Currently only includes desktop view but will include mobile view in the near future.
+Mobile first build

 [Live  Demo
 ](https://covid-state-tracker.now.sh/)